History of the Jews in the United States: MS St. Louis

 The SS St. Louis sailed from Germany in May 1939 carrying 936 (mainly German) Jewish refugees.
 On 4 June 1939, it was also refused permission to unload on orders of President Roosevelt as the ship waited in the Caribbean Sea between Florida and Cuba.
 Initially, Roosevelt showed limited willingness to take in some of those on board.
 But the Immigration Act of 1924 made that illegal and public opinion was strongly opposed.
 The ship returned to Europe.
 620 of the passengers were eventually accepted in continental Europe, of these only 365 survived the Holocaust.

-Immigration restrictions
+Restrictions on immigration

 A synagogue on West Twenty-Third Street in New York City remained open 24 hours on D-Day for special services and prayer.

 The United States' tight immigration policies were not lifted during the Holocaust, news of which began to reach the United States in 1941 and 1942 and it has been estimated that 190,000–200,000 Jews could have been saved during the Second World War had it not been for bureaucratic obstacles to immigration deliberately created by Breckinridge Long and others.

 Asylum of the European Jewish population was not a priority for the U.S. during the war, and the American Jewish community did not realize the severity of the Holocaust until late in the conflict.
 This is in part because the Nazis did not allow Jews to leave Occupied Europe or Germany during this time.